 Discover the science behind the orange glow of UbiGro Cover and its role in enhancing photosynthesis.
 Learn about optimal usage in double-wall poly greenhouses and why UbiGro is a safe choice with its exclusive non-toxic Quantum Dots.
 UbiGro’s greenhouse covering material is at the forefront of agriculture technology, using red-shifting quantum dots to optimize sunlight.
 This blog post uncovers our most asked questions about UbiGro Covers.

 No. UbiGro Cover will install exactly like you would any other greenhouse cover.
-Whether you require a single layer poly for a hoop house or double-wall poly configuration, your UbiGro Cover installation is exactly the same installation process as any other greenhouse covering.
+Whether you require a single layer poly for a hoop house or double-wall poly configuration, your UbiGro Cover installation follows the same process as any other greenhouse covering material.
 If you would like some help with your UbiGro Cover installation, feel free to reach out to our team.
 We’d be happy to help with your installation.

 Deciding whether to use the UbiGro Cover in your greenhouses as an inside or outside layer can depend on many factors like: